AdaCore/spark2014/docs/guidance/main.rst

 packages is similar to the case of subprograms, so in the following we only consider package units.

-When a violation occurs in a package body, either it occurs inside a subprogram or package in this package body, in which case you can exclude just that subprogram or package from analysis or you can exclude the complete package body from analysis by removing the pragma ``SPARK_Mode`` that was inserted at the start of the file.
+When a violation occurs in a package body, either in a subprogram or package in this package body, you can exclude just that subprogram or package from analysis.
+Alternatively, or if the violation occurs in an object declaration that is immediately contained by the package body, you can exclude the complete package body from analysis by removing the pragma ``SPARK_Mode`` that was inserted at the start of the file.
 In that mode, you can still analyze subprograms and packages declared inside the package body by annotating them with a ``SPARK_Mode`` aspect with value ``On`` as follows:

 .. code-block:: ada